 You've made your New Year's Resolutions and you're off to a great start with your exercise plan.
 Whether you've decided to stay indoors at the gym or tough it out in the cold and wet keeping your feet fit should be at the top of your to do list.

-Why are maintaining your feet so important?
+Why is maintaining your feet so important?

 Many of us take our feet for granted particularly if we've never experienced a problem with them.
 Our feet contain 26 bones, 33 joints, and over one hundred muscles, tendons, and ligaments.
 Our feet also do a lot of heavy lifting--every pound of body weight equals three pounds of force when we walk and seven pounds when we run.
 It's amazing that most of the time nothing goes wrong with them, but when it does treatment can range from the simple to the complex.